mmehel52/mediaquery/README.md

-# mediaquery  ı used html css media query flex.
+in #mediaquery  ı used html css media query flex.